-To provide members with a guide to show the impact of costs and charges for each Section, the Trustee has prepared illustrations detailing the impact of the costs and charges typically paid by a member of each Section of the Scheme on their pension pot.
+To provide members with a guide to show the impact of costs and charges, the Trustee has prepared illustrations detailing the impact of the costs and charges typically paid by a member of the DC Section on their pension pot.
 The statutory guidance provided has been considered when providing these examples.
-Where we have deviated from statutory guidance, we have explained the rationale for doing so.
+Where we have deviated from statutory guidance we have explained the rationale for doing so.